cwiederspan/cdw-template-20240128/README.md

-# cdw-template-20240128
+# CDW Development Template v2024.01.28

-A template repositor for fast starts with .NET, Bicep, Developer CLI and Azure.
+A template repository for fast starts with .NET, Bicep, Developer CLI and Azure.